Tom and Jerry

 I’m thankful to be a gardener, both as a hobby and professionally.
 It gives me a closer connection to the earth, literally, I spend many days on my hands and knees either taking something out of the earth or putting something in.
 It makes me aware of the delicate balance and how careful we should be not to alter it too much.
 My favorite part of our garden these days is the 1 1/2 acres of woods out back.
 I put a simple trail through it and enjoy the natives plants that have been established there since it was logged off 100 years ago.
 About a 4 years ago I added a number of stumps and created a fern garden which I refer to as the Stumpette.
 It has filled in nicely and is a great addition to the garden.

 I’ve also never met a non-profit I didn’t like.
 I’m a big supporter of public gardens.
 I think through the efforts of all the people that keep them going, all our lives are richer.
 This year especially, having public space to enjoy safely was invaluable.
 Even for non-gardeners, the opportunity to spend time in open spaces connecting with nature is great.
 I know for myself, when I walk into a garden my body just relaxes.
 It’s good for the soul, and probably the heart and disposition too.

-We opened our nursery 15 years ago and I appreciate all our regulars that keep us going by showing up for our open days and events.
-This year by appointment we were still able to carry on a bit.
+We opened our nursery 16 years ago and I appreciate all our regulars that keep us going by showing up for our open days.
+This year we were still able to carry on a bit.
 I particularly enjoy the people who come here for the first time not knowing what to expect.
 Because we are small we usually have time to chat with most of them which is always fun.
 I think most appreciate the experience but not as much as I do.
 The garden continues to change and mature.
 A number of the plants we first planted are now becoming mature and the garden is beginning to look like the one in my minds eye.